Curve semistable Higgs bundles and smooth projective varieties whose canonical bundle is ample: Introduction

 \textbf{Notations and conventions.} $\K$ is an algebraically closed field of characteristic $0$, unless otherwise indicated.
 By a projective variety $X$ I mean a projective integral scheme over $\K$ of dimension $n\geq1$ and of finite type.
 If $n\in\{1,2\}$ I shall write projective curve or projective surface, respectively.
 Whenever I consider a morphism $f\colon C\to X$, I understand that $C$ is an irreducible smooth projective curve.

 {\bf Acknowledgment.} I am very grateful to my Ph.D. advisors Ugo Bruzzo and Beatriz Gra\~na Otero for their help, their energy and their support.
 I thank SISSA for the hospitality while part of this work was done.
+I thank Angelo Felice Lopez for pointing out some oversights to me in the references.